steve1316/uma-android-automation/HOW_IT_WORKS.md

 ### 4.1 Parallel Turn-Start Updates

-Every time the date changes, the bot reads the trainee's current state using **9 parallel OCR threads** coordinated by a `CountDownLatch` with a **10-second timeout**:
+Every time the date changes, the bot reads the trainee's current state using up to **10 parallel OCR threads** coordinated by a `CountDownLatch` with a **10-second timeout**:

 | Thread | Reads | Method |
 |--------|-------|--------|